La Torre-La Janera megalithic site: Standing stones

-So far 526 standing stones were revealed during the survey, either still standing or lying on the surface.
+So far, 526 standing stones were revealed during the survey, either still standing or lying on the surface.
 Most of the ones in an alignment of a geometric form are lying on the ground.

 Geometric alignments

-There are two alignments in the shape of a letter, one in the shape on U or horseshoe, and another one in shape of an H. The third one is an elliptic one.
+There are two alignments: one is U-shaped or horseshoe-shaped, and the other is H-shaped.
+The third one is an elliptic one.
 They seem to have been created and are assembled on a hilly surface.
 The elliptic one is within an area of almost 2 hectares and 200 meters long in its long diameter.
 It has at least six surrounding terraces and a quarry for Greywacke.
 The H spans 100 meters length, 80 meters width and is composed by three interconnected walls which include six menhirs.

 History

-It is assumed that the first megaliths were erected in the 5th or 4th Millenia BC while most constructions are thought to have been erected between 3750 and 3500 BC.
-Eucalyptus have been planted in the region, and the area has also been affected by the construction of wind farm in 2008.
+It is assumed that the first megaliths were erected in the 5th or 4th Millennia BC while most constructions are thought to have been erected between 3750 and 3500 BC.
+Eucalyptus have been planted in the region, and the area has also been affected by the construction of a wind farm in 2008.